Iakobs/godot-play-game-services/README.md

 > :warning: Beware of not changing the Game Id and submitting by mistake, since that will break the integration with Google Game Services.

 ### Export configuration
 To be able to use the plugin, you need to use a **custom gradle build**.
-The steps to do so, are explained with detail in the [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html).
+Please note that The steps to do so, are explained with detail in the [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/export/android_gradle_build.html).

 An additional configuration has to be made in order to connect with Google Game Services.
 In the Google App, you have to configure an **Android OAuth client**.
 Google describes the steps [here](https://developers.google.com/games/services/console/enabling#step_3_generate_an_oauth_20_client_id), but at some point you have to introduce the **package name** of your game, as well as the **SHA-1 of your signing key**.
 Both things need to be introduced also in the Godot Export configuration for Android: